Philosophy, Computing, and Artificial Intelligence

 The cycle, in the "Fox and Crow" example, begins when the fox realizes it is hungry.
 The fox, as a machine, has sensors.
 The information the sensors provide become beliefs in the KB.

-So, at this point in our understanding, the observation-thought-decision-action cycle looks something like this:
+At this point, then, the observation-thought-decision-action cycle looks something like this:

 1. KB ← KBo; /* KBo are the initial beliefs */